hippocrat-dao/hippo-protocol/docs/docs/index.md

 Do your own research and take precautions in regards to wallet security.
 Maintaining proper security practices is solely your responsibility when using third party wallets.
 :::

-These community-maintained web and mobile wallets allow you to store & transfer ATOM, delegate ATOM to validators, and vote on on-chain governance proposals.
+These community-maintained web and mobile wallets allow you to store & transfer HP, delegate HP to validators, and vote on on-chain governance proposals.
 Note that we do not endorse any of the wallets, they are listed for your convenience.

 - [Keplr](https://wallet.keplr.app) - Web
 - [Ledger](https://www.ledger.com/cosmos-wallet) - Hardware